-I am a 38year old german engineer who quit his job to make the ride of my life.
+I am a german engineer who, at 38 years old, quit my job to make the ride of my life.

 I have been travelling quite a bit by a lot of different means.
 Travelling for me has a lot of different perspectives itself.
 Your perspective changes a lot depending on how you travel: hiking is the most intense in terms of being close to the elements and nature.
 Cycling gives you the same level of exposure to the elements, but mostly makes you dependent on roads.